-Business and Professions Code 725(b) BPC makes it a crime for a person (usually a doctor) to engage in repeated acts of excessively prescribing drugs.
-This offense is a misdemeanor punishable by up to 180 days in jail and a fine of up to $600.00.
+California Business and Professions Code § 725(b) makes it a crime to engage in repeated acts of excessively prescribing drugs.
+Doing so is a misdemeanor punishable by 60 to 180 days in jail and a fine of $100 to $600.

 Any person who engages in repeated acts of clearly excessive prescribing or administering of drugs or treatment is guilty of a misdemeanor and shall be punished by a fine of not less than one hundred dollars ($100) nor more than six hundred dollars ($600), or by imprisonment for a term of not less than 60 days nor more than 180 days, or by both that fine and imprisonment.